Doubleview, Western Australia: History

 In 1895, the land was occupied by John Daniel Manning (1814-1895), an English-born dairy farmer, shortly before his death.
 In 1910, a real estate investor called Charles Edgar Stoneman purchased the land and started selling it in subdivisions.
-He used the same street names used in the center of Perth, leading buyers to believe they were purchasing land there.
+He used the same street names used in the centre of Perth, leading buyers to believe they were purchasing land there.
 In 1916, a real estate developer called M. L. Connor purchased the Southern portion of Doubleview and started selling it in subdivisions.
 After he failed to sell many, it was purchased by a team of real estate developers, Dudley and Dwyer, in 1926.
 They were the ones who coined the name 'Doubleview.'
 However, the land subdivisions failed to sell again.

 Shortly after the Second World War, the Western Australian government built houses for returning soldiers in the Northern section of Doubleview.
 Those first houses were built in timber-frame.
 More recently, houses have been built using brick and tile.
 It has remained a predominantly residential area.